arialdomartini/diamond-pbt/README.md

 ## Top-left Quadrant Properties
 For the top-left Quadrant:

-15. It is a square.
+16. It is a square.
-16. It contains all the letters, up to `target`.
+17. It contains all the letters, up to `upToLetter`.
-17. Each line contains a trailing space more than the next one.
+18. Each line contains a trailing space more than the next one.
-18. Each line contains one leading space less than the next one
+19. Each line contains one leading space less than the next one
-19. Letters are on the top-right to bottom-left diagonal.
+20. Letters are on the top-right to bottom-left diagonal.
-20. Each line contains exactly 1 letter.
+21. Each line contains exactly 1 letter.
-21. All the letters from `a` to `target` are represented.
+22. All the letters from `a` to `upToLetter` are represented.
-22. No letter is repeated.
+23. No letter is repeated.

 ## Diamond